enthought/Numpy-Tutorial-SciPyConf-2022/README.md

 1. Create a new Anaconda virtual environment by executing the below command in the application window you opened in step 1 above.
 You may be prompted to `Proceed([y]/n)?`.
 If so, type `y` and press `Enter`.

     ```
-    $ conda create -n numpy-tutorial ipython jupyter matplotlib numpy pillow pyqt
+    $ conda create -n numpy-tutorial ipython jupyterlab matplotlib numpy pillow pyqt
     ```

-1. Navigate to the directory where you'd like to store materials for this tutoiral and download the materials from this GitHub repository by executing the below command.
+1. Navigate to the directory where you'd like to store materials for this tutorial and download the materials from this GitHub repository by executing the below command.
 It will create a new folder named `Numpy-Tutorial-SciPyConf-2022/` with all the content you will need.

     ```
     $ git clone git@github.com:enthought/Numpy-Tutorial-SciPyConf-2022.git